 The Graduate School of Social Work is committed to assisting students throughout their time in their program, during their job search and beyond.
+On this page you will find a variety of career related resources - powerpoints, webinars, videos, handouts etc. Note: Even if the videos of the workshops are a little older, they remain on here because the content is still accurate.

 You have chosen the field of social work because of your belief that we can change our social, cultural and political environments for the better.
 Now it is time to think about what specifically interests you in the field and what you can do to ensure that you're a competitive candidate when you enter the job market after graduation.